wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `FetchInvX` before the flush or eviction that caused the state, and `FetchInvX` will be retried when the concurrent invalidation or downgrades complete.

-If the current block has no owner, then no further downgrade is needed, and the stare simply transits to `S_Inv` (note that this case can only be reached if the states are of the `_Inv` versions, since `_InvX` suggests the existence of a upper level owner).
+If the current block has no owner, then no further downgrade is needed, and the state simply transits to `S_Inv` (note that this case can only be reached if the states are of the `_Inv` versions, since `_InvX` suggests the existence of a upper level owner).
 The event completes immediately by calling `sendResponseDown()` and `cleanUpAfterRequest()`.